barnesdc/iot-research/README.md

 ## Hardware

+- Raspberry Pi 3 - Model B - Chose one of the two
+  1. Raspberry Pi 3 Model B Starter Pack (PRODUCT ID: 3334)
+    - This pack will include everything you need
-- Raspberry Pi 3 - Model B - ARMv8 with 1G RAM (PRODUCT ID: 3055)
+  2. Raspberry Pi 3 - Model B - ARMv8 with 1G RAM (PRODUCT ID: 3055)
+    - You will also need to purchse:
+      - an 8 GB SD Card to install Raspbian on
+      - Power Supply
   - PiTFT - Assembled 480x320 3.5" TFT+Touchscreen for Raspberry Pi (PRODUCT ID: 2097) (optional equipment)
 - Keyboard / Mouse
   - wireless w/mouse preferred